 Laundry rooms are open 24/7.

-A SmartCity laundry card is part of your move-in package.
-It can be "loaded" to a maximum of $50 at the SmartCity terminals in the lobby.
+You may now access the Coinamatic App to operate the laundry room with your cellphone!
+If you prefer to get a laundry card from the front desk, the laundry card is $20.
+A SmartCity laundry card can be "loaded" to a maximum of $50 at the SmartCity terminals in the residence lobby.
 The terminals accept cash, credit and debit.

 If your card is lost or stolen, you do not receive a refund.
 The replacement fee for a card is $20.

 Washing: $2 per load or $2.25 for super cycle

 Drying: $1.75 per load plus $0.25 for each additional seven minutes of drying time

 Custodians regularly clean common areas like lounges, hallways and laundry rooms.
 However, you are responsible for cleaning up after yourself in all common areas.

 If there is abuse, unnecessary mess or damage to common areas, an investigation is conducted to identify the offender.
 This may result in the lounges being locked and unavailable for use.
 If we cannot identify the person responsible, charges will be billed to the wing or floor.